saisriboyina123/cold_email_generator/README.md

-# cold_email_generator
-This project automates the process of scraping job postings from career pages, extracting structured data, and generating tailored cold emails using advanced AI models.
-It integrates web scraping, data processing, and querying to create a seamless pipeline for business development professionals.
+# 📧 Cold Mail Generator
+Cold email generator for services company using groq, langchain and streamlit.
+It allows users to input the URL of a company's careers page.
+The tool then extracts job listings from that page and generates personalized cold emails.
+These emails include relevant portfolio links sourced from a vector database, based on the specific job descriptions.

+**Imagine a scenario:**

+- Nike needs a Principal Software Engineer and is spending time and resources in the hiring process, on boarding, training etc
+- Atliq is Software Development company can provide a dedicated software development engineer to Nike.
+So, the business development executive (Mohan) from Atliq is going to reach out to Nike via a cold email.

 ![img.png](imgs/img.png)

 ## Architecture Diagram